Chicago Bandits: National Pro Fastball

-The Bandits announced that McDonald would not be returning for the 2018 season.
+The Bandits announced that McDonald will not return for the 2018 season.
 On September 19, they announced that their new coach would be Olympian medalist and NCAA champion Stacey Nuveman Deniz.
 Nuveman Deniz held the NCAA home run record of 90 from 2002 to 2015, when Lauren Chamberlain broke it.
 She played in the NPF for the Arizona Heat in 2005.

 Athletes Unlimited

 The team was re-introduced by Athletes Unlimited in 2025 during the inaugural season of the Athletes Unlimited Softball League (AUSL).
-The franchise was brought to life again with new colors.
+The franchise was brought to life again with new colors, although the team was officially referred to as the Bandits for the season before re-adopting the full Chicago Bandits identity for the 2026 season.